Updated December 2023

 Upcycled or repurposed basket

 A good water bottle, thermos or tumbler are very useful gifts.
-I personally recommend durable, insulated bottles, because you want to keep your coffee and tea hot when you are visiting New York for Christmas or ice cold water when strolling around the Darwin market.
+I recommend durable, insulated bottles because you want to keep your coffee and tea hot when you are visiting New York for Christmas or ice cold water when strolling around the Darwin market.
+My favourite bottle is Super Sparrow with its sling to easily carry it during your travels.

 A mildly seasoned sustainable traveller probably already has all of the above.
 In that case, you can go a step further and help them cut on single plastic items with a reusable straw (metal or bamboo), a bamboo cutlery set or a collapsible food container.
 Beware that these types of sustainable gifts are for people who are willing to be proactive.
 This entails being ready to get ahead of the cashier or shopkeeper and ask for no cutlery, no straws…